MONTRÉAL MONSTRUM SOCIETY / SOCIÉTÉ MONSTRUM DE MONTRÉAL

 SARA POTVIN

-Gothic Doppelganger: Kurdish Gotî and the Specters of a People in Ereb Şemo’s Dimdim (1966)
+Gothic Doppelganger: Gotî and the Specters of a People in Ereb Şemo’s Dimdim (1966)

 ALI EREN YANIK